stonepros/stone/SubmittingPatches-backports.rst

 issue and fill in the fields as described below.

-This master tracker issue should be in the "Bug" or "Feature" trackers of the relevant subproject under the "Ceph" parent project (or in the "Ceph" project itself if none of the subprojects are a good fit).
+This master tracker issue should be in the "Bug" or "Feature" trackers of the relevant subproject under the "Stone" parent project (or in the "Stone" project itself if none of the subprojects are a good fit).
 The stable branches to which the master changes are to be cherry-picked should be listed in the "Backport" field.
 For example::